-^{} Step 1 system sizing (kW) and incentives (\$) are estimates based on an average system size of 2.9kW, CEC-AC and incentive level of \$6.00/W. System designs are not completed until the Applicant is confirmed to meet all other program requirements.
+^{} Step 1 system sizing (kW) and incentives (\$) for SASH 1.0 projects are estimates based on an average system size of 2.9kW, CEC-AC and incentive level of \$6.00/W. System designs are not completed until the Applicant is confirmed to meet all other program requirements.
 The majority (>90%) of projects in Step 1 will receive Step 2 reservations.